eccentric-eel/fleet-attack/README.md

 * Built with Vue and Vuex
 * Support for desktop and mobile
 ## Gameplay
+Fleet Attack is a turn-based strategy game with one player facing off against a computer opponent.
+You must use a combination of skill and luck to destroy the enemy's fleet before it can destroy your own.
 #### Positioning Phase

 #### Attack Phase